 All areas of Davison County are vulnerable to summer storms, especially those that are accompanied by tornadoes, lightning, or large hail.
-Typical damage from summer storms includes blown down power lines, crop damage from hail and high wind, property damage if a populated area is struck, and flooding from heavy rain.
-Like the rest of the Great Plains, Davison County is especially vulnerable to summer storms accompanied by high wind because the landscape is open and there is little topographic relief to block the wind.
-Structures located at higher elevations are somewhat more vulnerable to high wind events.
+Typical damage from summer storms includes blown down power lines, crop damage from hail and high wind, and flooding as the result of heavy rain.
+Like the rest of the Great Plains, Davison County is especially vulnerable to summer storms accompanied by high wind.
+This is because the landscape is open and there is little topographic relief to block the wind.
+Infrastructure and facilities located at higher elevations is somewhat more vulnerable to high wind events.